 Having the right nutrients in place when starting your tomato plants will set you up for success.
 Bone meal is a prime example of this nutrient-rich plant food your tomatoes need.

 Generally speaking, you should only need to add bone meal to your tomato plant once per season.
-This is usually done at the beginning when you’re planting your tomato plant for the first time.
+Apply bone meal at the beginning of the growing season while your translating your tomato plants or once it’s had time to establish if grown directly from seed.
 Sprinkle a large teaspoon of bone meal in the ground at the base of your tomato plant so it can mix with the soil.

 Table of Contents